Welcome to the Mendjan Lab

-Our group explores the mechanisms underlying organogenesis, particularly the formation of the human heart.
-The embryonic heart, the first functional organ to form in humans, develops by patterning of endocardial, myocardial and epicardial progenitors from the mesoderm germ layer.
-These organ precursors crosstalk and co-specify resulting in a rapid succession of self-organising events.
-Despite our insights about mesoderm and cardiac development, it remains a major challenge to discern how signalling and gene expression translate into patterning, structural self-organisation and functional maturation of the heart.
+Our group explores the mechanisms underlying the formation of the human heart.
+The embryonic heart, the first functional organ to form in humans, develops from endocardial, myocardial and epicardial progenitors.
+These organ precursors co-develop resulting in self-organization of major cardiac structures.
+Despite our insights about cardiac development, it remains a major challenge to discern how molecules instruct cells to self-organize into a functional heart, and how this fails in disease.

-The most common human birth defects originate from the faulty co-specification and aberrant self-organisation of mesodermal precursors during cardiogenesis.
+The most common human birth defects originate from faulty self-organization of mesodermal precursors during cardiogenesis.
 The resulting congenital heart disorders affect many pregnancies, children and a growing number of adults with life-long complications.
-Importantly, cardiac developmental genes and processes play also an important role in the aetiology of cardiovascular disease - the major cause of death in humans.
-Insights into the underlying mechanisms will advance our understanding of heart disease and lead to development of new treatment strategies.
+Cardiac developmental genes and processes play also an important role in the aetiology of cardiovascular disease - the major cause of death worldwide (32% of all deaths, source: WHO) due to missing treatments.
+Thus, insights into how mechanisms of cardiogenesis are linked to heart disease will lead to development of much needed treatment strategies.

 Human pluripotent stem cell (hPSC) differentiation and derivation of organoids have revolutionised human developmental biology and opened new avenues to regenerative medicine.
-However, we are still far from mimicking the fascinating complexity of organogenesis, and we understand little of the molecular mechanisms that drive it.
-While hPSC can be differentiated into multiple cardiac cell types, the key self-organising processes of heart tube formation, looping, trabeculation, ballooning, septation, valve development and functional maturation remain elusive.
-Further challenges comprise modelling heart-specific vascularisation, innervation and interactions with adipose tissue, which have a major impact on cardiac development, function and disease.
+However, we are still far from mimicking the fascinating complexity of cardiogenesis.
+While hPSC can be differentiated into multiple cardiac cell types, the key self-organizing processes of heart tube formation, looping, trabeculation, ballooning, septation, valve development and functional maturation remain elusive.
+Further challenges comprise modeling heart-specific vascularisation, innervation and interactions with adipose tissue, which have a major impact on cardiac development, function and disease.

-Our guiding principle is that to understand the molecular control of organogenesis and pathogenesis in vivo, we must be able to recreate the key processes also in vitro.
+Our guiding principle is that to understand heart development and disease in patients, we must be able to recreate these linked processes in the lab.

 Haider, S., Meinhardt, G., Saleh, L., Kunihs, V., Gamperl, M., Kaindl, U., Ellinger, A., Burkard, TR., Fiala, C., Pollheimer, J., Mendjan, S., Latos, PA., Knöfler, M. (2018).
 Self-Renewing Trophoblast Organoids Recapitulate the Developmental Program of the Early Human Placenta.
 Stem Cell Reports.
 11(2):537-551